grayclee/mixed-reality/mixed-reality-docs/designing-content-for-holographic-display.md

 ![Ulnar side hand location](images/UX/UX_Hero_HandMenu.jpg)

 When designing content for holographic display, there are several elements that you need to consider to achieve the best experience.
+Below are some of the recommendations.
+To learn about the characteristics of the holographic display, see [Color, light and materials](color,-light-and-materials.md) page.

 <br>

----

 ## Use dark colors on the UI's backplate
 Based on our user research and testings on various types of HoloLens experiences, we found that using bright colors on the large area can cause several issues: